kaiser-rpg/KaiserRPG.github.io/pages/rule/general/intro.md

 Once you finish reading this page, we recommend reading the Character Creation chapter

 ## Playing Kaiser
-This website is the first item you will need before you start playing Kaiser.
-The only other thing required is a pair of six-sided dice and a set of percentile dice.
-You can get by with sharing dice between players, but it is recommended that each player and the GM have a pair or more of dice.
+In order to play Kaiser, you will need this website, a pair of six-sided dice and a pair of percentile dice, a character sheet, and a miniature to track your location during combat.

-Players will need a writing utensil and paper on which to write their characters' abilities.
-You can find a character sheet [here](todo.html) to make keeping track of each character easier.
-Lastly, a miniature or token that can be used to represent your location during conflict can enrich the game.

-The GM will require this site so they understand the rules of the game.
-After that, it is up to their imagination.
-Notes on what can happen during a game, what has happened in the past, and what the players face right now is handy but can be improvised if that is the style of game.
+The Game Master (GM) will need this site and their imagination.
+Notes on what could happen, what has happened, and what the players are facing could be handy, but can also be improvised if the GM desires.

 ## Basic Game Mechanics
 This section summarizes some of the essential rules of Kaiser.
 Later chapters will expand on these topics but understanding how dice rolls work is important.

 ### The Flow of the Game
 Kaiser has a circular flow.
-Before the players can decide to do anything, the GM needs to describe what is around them.
+Before the players can decide to do anything, the Game Master needs to describe what is around them.
 This can include any details the GM deems necessary but the players should be encouraged to explore and ask questions.
 Once the surrounds have been understood, it is up to the players to describe how they interact with it.
 If that outcome of interaction has a chance of an unintended outcome or is contested by some other entity then a check is required.
 If the result of the check is high enough, the outcome is successful.
 If it is not, the result is not achieved as described.
 But that does not mean some version of the result does not happen, just that the circumstances change, as directed by the GM.
 Either result, the GM needs to describe what is around the players once again, usually only mentioning what has changed or been discovered.
 Then the players describe what they do next and the cycle continues.

 ## Dice Rolls

-Not every outcome is known in Kaiser, even by the GM.
+Not every outcome is known in Kaiser, even by the Game Master.
 To handle this outcome, Kaiser primarily uses two six-sided dice to find out what happens.
 Dice are referred to by the letter **d** followed by the number of sides.
 When more than one die is needed, a number is placed before the letter **d** to tell you how many to roll.
 Sometimes additional numbers are added to the sum of the dice rolled, these are usually noted after the letter **d**.

 For example, when you see 2d6 + 2.
 You would roll 2 six-sided dice and sum the results of both dice and then add two to get the final result.